Skip to main content

 Socca

-A thin, crispy flatbread made from chickpea flour, water, olive oil, and salt.
-A specialty of Nice, it's also readily available in Monaco, often sold by street vendors.
-Cooked in a large wood-fired oven, it's seasoned with black pepper and enjoyed hot, offering a simple yet satisfying taste.
-Perfect for a quick and inexpensive snack.
+A thin, crisp flatbread of chickpea flour, water, olive oil and salt.
+It's a Nice specialty but easy to find in Monaco, often from street vendors.
+Cooked in a large wood-fired oven and seasoned with black pepper, it's eaten hot and makes a cheap, quick snack.

 Regional Cuisine Highlights